Unit Testing

 Unit Test Structure

-Here's how a unit test is defined in YAML:
+Here's a simple unit test defined in YAML:

 Creating Unit Tests